jacobhiggins/RobotsAndHumans/README.txt

-The ./data contains the data features used by the robot to calculate the optimal question to ask the human oponent.
+The ./data contains the data features used by the robot to calculate the optimal question to ask the human opponent.
+The ./data/guesswho_superherodata3.csv is used for the final game code.

 The ./project_code/objects.py file is the main python script used for playing the game.
 When run, the game commences.